abranico/abranico/README.md

 # Hi everyone :wave:

-🌍 Full stack web developer currently studying at university.<br>
+🌍 Full Stack Web Developer, graduated as a Programming Technician from Argentina.<br>
 ⚙️ I focus on technologies like React and ASP.NET.<br>
 💅 Beyond my studies, I enjoy exploring new technologies and creating innovative projects.<br>